yegor256/blog/_drafts/recruiters.md

 I would suggest making your job descriptions as undemanding as possible.
-Your goal is to attract the best candidate, not to find those who are ready to put up with whatever you write in the job discription.
+Your goal is to attract the best candidate, not to find those who are ready to put up with whatever you write in the job description.
 Write about problems and issues you expect your candidates to solve.
 Don't focus too much on the expectations you have for them.
 Of cause you have those expectations, but putting them right on the table at the first date is a silly idea.